ashish-yadav11/dsblocks/README.md

 at `blocks.h` file.
 Functions defined in `util.c` might prove helpful when adding your own blocks.

-> * Many provided blocks and helpers will not work out of the box.
-Users will
+> * The provided blocks and helpers are what I personally use.
+They may or may
->   need to change some paths here and there for instance.
+>   not work for others.
+They are mainly provided for suggestion purposes.
 > * Colors and icons for the blocks are defined in `util.h` and at the top of
 >   each block file.